tannewt/wa-law.org/house/2021-22/LAWS/README.md

 ## Upcoming Meetings
 ### Tue, Feb 1 at 10:00 am
 Executive Session
-* [HB 1745](/bill/2021-22/hb/1745/) - Providing discretion to the director of the department of labor and industries to waive or modify penalties and violations when action is taken to avoid imminent danger of loss of life or serious injury.
 * [HB 1806](/bill/2021-22/hb/1806/) - Extending collective bargaining rights to employees of the legislative branch of state government. **158👍** **5👎** **1❓**
 * [HB 1831](/bill/2021-22/hb/1831/) - Concerning installation, maintenance, and related certification requirements for electric vehicle support equipment.
 * [HB 1902](/bill/2021-22/hb/1902/) - Providing an exception to the process for reopening a workers' compensation claim when the claimant submits a reopening application in a timely manner. **1👍** **1👎** **1❓**